SUNDAY CATHOLIC SERVICE 10:30 am.

 You can start to bring in your items which you would like to donate for this year's sale.
 If you can help out with organizing and sorting out stuff, please speak with Lorraine & Sharon.
 Stay tuned for more information.

 Hope To See You Soon

 ALL ARE WELCOME

 Start by doing what is necessary, then do what is possible, and suddenly you are doing the impossible

 Subscribe Today & Receive St. Francis' Weekly News

-We invite you to join our mailing list; you will receive our updated weekly bulletin.
+We invite you to join our mailing list; you will receive our updated News Letter.
 The emails we send out contain important news, exciting upcoming events, special Mass schedules.
 A great way for our extended Church Community

 to keep informed. + GOD BLESS +

 “I have not come to abolish the law and the prophets but to fulfill them.”